$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Choosing the right litter can make a big difference in reducing litter tracking.

-Some litters stick to a cat’s paws and fur , leading to litter being tracked throughout the house.
+Some litters stick to a cat’s paws and fur, leading to litter being tracked throughout the house.

-To get rid of this problem, consider using a low-tracking litter that has larger particles.
+To get rid of this problem, consider using a low tracking litter that has larger particles.
 It will be less likely to stick.

-two cats watching a robot vacuum cleaner picking up cat litter
+two cats watching a robot vacuum cleaner

 Just what is going on?
 I love the look on the kitties faces.

-Not all vacuums are created equal but there are vacuum cleaners that do specifically target pet hair.
-Choose a vacuum that is going to do the job of picking up litter and cat hair.
+Choose a vacuum that is going to do the job of picking up cat litter and cat hair.

 A TIP: Sweep the litter into a corner before you vacuum.